Trump says chief of staff John Kelly to leave at year’s end

 Kelly, who had threatened to quit on several occasions, told friends he would be happy if he lasted until his one-year anniversary: July 28.

-Associated Press writer Catherine Lucey contributed to this report.
+Associated Press writers Michele Salcedo and Catherine Lucey contributed to this report.

 Follow Miller on Twitter at https://twitter.com/ZekeJMiller and Colvin at https://twitter.com/colvinj